MacKeeper Review: Quick Expert Summary

 However, the chat support offered to process the request for me immediately instead.
 They briefly tried to persuade me not to cancel, and even offered to prolong my license for 3 months absolutely free.
 When I declined, they accepted this and processed the refund.

-Overall, I was impressed with the majority of MacKeeper’s customer support — It’s just as good as Intego’s, and I found it far more responsive and helpful than Norton’s.
-MacKeeper’s live chat in particular was extremely helpful, and there is a wealth of information in their blog and FAQs — you just may need a little help finding it sometimes.
+Overall, I was impressed with the majority of MacKeeper’s customer support channels — it’s just as good as Intego in that regard.
+MacKeeper’s live chat in particular was extremely helpful, and there is a wealth of information in their blog and FAQs

-I really want MacKeeper to add a firewall, full stop.
+I really want MacKeeper to add a firewall.
 Firewalls are an essential tool for keeping your Mac and all other devices on your network safe.
 Frankly, the default firewall that comes with all macOS devices doesn’t cut it.
 Given the effectiveness of its anti-malware engine, I think MacKeeper could make a great firewall if it tried.

 The lack of phishing protections is another problem I’d like to see addressed.
 Phishing is a huge issue, and most antiviruses come with a number of tools to stop you from visiting phishing sites.
 MacKeeper has good anti-tracking tools, but phishing is a bigger issue than being tracked.

-On that note, I’d like to see MacKeeper integrate the adware scanner with the malware scanner and make it so real-time protections are turned on by default.
-TotalAV does this, and it makes it easy to resolve more issues with a single click.
+On that note, I’d like to see MacKeeper make it so real-time protections are turned on by default.
 The introduction of file caching could also make scans faster.
 Intego leverages this technique to make regular scanning much easier.

 Finally, the optimization tools could use some work.
 Safe Cleanup can effectively clear up space on your Mac, but I wish that it let you review files before deleting them.
 The Smart Uninstaller and Memory Cleaner have a similar issue.
 I wish they provided warnings about stopping or removing important processes and applications.
 As things are now, it’s easy to accidentally delete or turn off something you shouldn’t.